ATN35/holbertonschool-simple_shell/README.md

 * `gen-authors`: file that generate the AUTHORS file
 * `AUTHORS`: file containing the name of the crontributors to this repo

+## Bugs :

+We are still reviewing our code in order to exeterminate our bugs.

-For More Info About Informations Check The Man Page
+*For More Informations Check The Man Page*

 ## Authors